sharmine-s/sql-databases/sql_bites/03_querying_data.md

 ## Exercise One

-Use a `SELECT` statement to list only values for the column `release_year` from the `albums` table.
+Run a `SELECT` query to list values for the column `release_year` from the `albums` table.

 You should get a similar result set:

 ```
  release_year